nostrdesignguide/nostrdesignguide.github.io/docs/intro.md

 Shipping fun side projects is great, but serious businesses require a bit more work.
 Nostr Design will explore a few things developers and designers may want to consider when designing their clients.

-We will delve a little into topics such as the Jobs to be Done framework, product growth loops, collecting product feedback, programattic SEO, handling of translations and last but not least product-led marketing.
+We will delve a little into topics such as the Jobs to be Done framework, product growth loops, collecting product feedback, programattic SEO, handling of translations and last but not least, product-led marketing.
 We will explore how we can make our clients work smarter for our marketing, acquiring users and retaining them.

 ## Design Principles

-Here we wil explore various principles of good design to help you create the best user experiences and the best visual UIs possible.
+Here we will explore various principles of good design to help you create the best user experiences and the best visual UIs possible.

 We'll cover topics such as: